kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 The steering committee desires to always reach consensus.

+Decisions requiring a vote include:
+- Issuing written policy
+- Amending existing written policy
-Decisions requiring a vote include: issuing written policy, amending existing written policy, creating, removing, or modifying a working group; all spending, hiring, and contracting decisions; official responses to publicly raised issues; or any other decisions that at least half of the members (rounded down) present decide require a vote.
+- Creating, removing, or modifying a working group
+- All spending, hiring, and contracting decisions
+- Official responses to publicly raised issues
+- Any other decisions that at least half of the members (rounded down) present decide require a vote

 Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members (rounded up) of the committee supporting it.